wanchain/wanx/README.md

 ## Configure

-If you do not plan to have WanX connect to Wanchain or Ethereum nodes, you can start with no configuration other than the network.
+If you do not plan to have WanX connect to Wanchain or Ethereum nodes, you can initialize WanX with just the network (mainnet or testnet).

 ```